 - What will you get out of each of these translation qualifications?

 - Questions to ask when considering a translation qualification

 Ready?
 Let’s go!

 MA stands for Master of Arts.
-This is a post-graduate level 7 qualification issued by universities.
-It’s a comprehensive course that you attend in person or online.
+That’s a post-graduate qualification issued by a university.
+You can attend in person or online.
 Over one or two years, you follow lectures and modules, you read and study and you’re assessed.
 When you complete the required work to the required standard, then you pass the course and you’re awarded your qualification.

 Contrast that to the CIOL Qualifications Level 7 Diploma in Translation (known as the DipTrans for short).
-This is also a post-graduate level 7 qualification.
+This is also a post-graduate qualification.
 It’s OFQUAL regulated in the UK as a level 7 qualification and it’s and issued by the Chartered Institute of Linguists, London.
 Basically, it’s a three-part exam that takes seven hours to complete.
-You sign up, you go, you do the exam in one day and if you do it well enough then you pass and are awarded your qualification.
+You sign up and you do the exam over two days.
+If you do it well enough, you pass and are awarded your qualification.
 Exhaustive details about the DipTrans.

-The two qualifications are therefore very different as regards content: the MA in Translation Studies is a course; the DipTrans is an exam.
+The DipTrans and a degree are therefore very different as regards content: a translation degree or MA in Translation Studies is a course; the DipTrans is an exam.
 But they do have certain challenges in common.
 It’s important to think about these challenges and how you’re going to overcome them before you sign up for anything.
 That way, you can plan for success.

-3. What to consider before you sign up
+What to think about before you sign up

-The DipTrans and MA have three challenges in common that you need to be ready to face.
+The DipTrans and translation degrees have three challenges in common that you need to be ready to face.